spread-ai/docs-comments/docs/module-2/querying-spread.md

 !!! abstract "Task 2: Run the query with the description field"

      Run the GraphQL query example above at this [URL]({{ snippets.demoInstanceEinURL }}), using variables defined in an object.
 The title windows will tell you where to paste each code snippet.

+<blockquote class="next-lesson">In the <a href="creating-a-display-application.html">next lesson</a> we'll be creating a Studio application that fetches data from EI Graph and then displays it inside the application.</blockquote>